 - Go to office hours.

 - Do the Smart book exercises.

 - Plan your week.

+- Do the connection, review exercises.

 You have worked hard to be here; you belong here.
 Welcome to the course.
-I'm excited you are here, and I hope it will be a great semester.
-I look forward to working with you! - Dr B
+Participation involves not only your work but also participating in discussions and other activities.
+Your participation is not only an important part of your learning, but it will also contribute to the learning of your peers.
+I'm excited you are here, and I hope it will be a great summer.
+I look forward to working with you and helping you succeed - Dr B